NannyML/nannyml/docs/datasets/binary.rst

     >>> metadata.is_complete()
     (False, ['target_column_name'])

-We see that the `target_column_name` has not been correctly idenfied.
+We see that the `target_column_name` has not been correctly identified.
 We need to manually specify it.

 .. code-block:: python